vjcitn/TxRegInfra2/README.md

-# TxRegInfra2
+# TxRegInfra
-Software for exploring transcriptional regulatory networks, currently using MongoDB documents for various genomic feature types
+Some Bioconductor-oriented infrastructure for TxRegQuery